sarah-alanazi/Attendly/README.md

+# Attendly

+Idea: A system to track student attendance fairly and transparently using QR Codes and GPS.

+Problem: Some university classrooms have glass barriers, and the instructor cannot properly verify attendance, allowing some students to register attendance for absent friends.

 Solution:
 - Each student scans a QR code inside the classroom.
 - The system verifies their GPS location and links the account to a single device only.